 After I asked three times for them to quiet down, I marched to the cinema manager, explained to him that they were underage, and had them kicked out.
 While the teenagers were now dealt with, I still had several other cinema goers who were rowdy, inconsiderate, and apparently blissfully unaware that they were viewing the film in a public place, and not in their living room.

 The problem does not seem to be confined to a specific genre, age group, or country.
 Considering the last two years, I cannot remember the last time I attended a screening that was not in some way compromised by inconsiderate viewers.
 On more than one occasion, I opted to walk out instead.

 These stories perhaps prove nothing more than the fact that I am an insufferable snob who deserves to be shunned to Monday morning 08:00 screenings, but my question here is why have our collective habits of cinema viewing changed so drastically over the past few years?

 When did it become okay to talk loudly and disturb others?
 Or to put your feet up and kick against the seat of the poor victim in front of you?
 When did we lose the ability to sit still for two hours?

 Could it be that the wide availability of cinemas has lowered our reverence for it?
 Or have we perhaps lost respect for films as all films can be easily and freely downloaded?
-As a 25-year-old I can’t quite comfortably just sit back and blame it on “kids these days”, nor will I assume the pompousness of demanding everyone respect the cinema in the way that I do.
+As a 20-something I can’t quite comfortably just sit back and blame it on “kids these days”, nor will I assume the pompousness of demanding everyone respect the cinema in the way that I do.
 But I will admit that something has markedly changed in the respect for cinema and that I will continue attending Monday morning 08:00 screenings for the foreseeable future.